redhousestudio/redhousestudio.github.io/_projects/project1503-Solipsism.md

 Or listen in your favourite player [here](https://dg.lnk.to/solipsism).

+A beautiful video was made for this song:

+<iframe width="400" height="225" src="https://www.youtube.com/embed/-chZu7V3NTM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 We have been closely working together eversince.
 I work with Joep on all music and sound related matters; produce, mix, coach, sound design, programming, studio engineering, ... whatever.

+In 2017 the album was re-released on the legendary [Deutsche Grammophon](https://www.deutschegrammophon.com/en/cat/4797469?)

 ---